AUD/USD Candlesticks and Ichimoku Analysis

 - Trend bias: Down

-Aussie found good support at 0.7158 late last month and has staged a rebound, suggesting 1-2 weeks of consolidation above this level would be seen and above the Kijun-Sen (now at 0.7342) would bring retracement of recent decline to 0.7390-00, however, reckon upside would be limited to the lower Kumo (now at 0.7475) and bring another decline.
-Below 0.7190-95 would bring retest of 0.7158 but break there is needed to extend recent decline from 0.7778 top to 0.7100 and then 0.7050, having said that, psychological support at 0.7000 should hold from here.
+Aussie has continued edging higher after staging a strong rebound from 0.7158 (last month’s low), retaining our view that further consolidation above this level would be seen and the anticipated breach above the Kijun-Sen suggests initial upside risk remains for retracement of recent decline to 0.7425-30, however, reckon upside would be limited to the lower Kumo (now at 0.7488) and bring another decline.
+Below the Tenkan-Sen (now at 0.7281) would bring weakness to 0.7190-95 but break of said support at 0.7158 is needed to extend recent decline from 0.7778 top to 0.7100 and then 0.7050, having said that, psychological support at 0.7000 should hold from here.

 Recommendation: Sell at 0.7485 for 0.7255 with stop above 0.7585.